 - Meats (like red meat, chicken and fish)

 - Dairy (like milk and cheeses)

 - Mock meats (like seitan and other mock meats)

 - Refined products (like white bread, white pasta and sugary cakes)

 - Oils (like olive oil, canola oil, coconut oil and flax seed oil)

 Not all junk foods are equal.
 They’re not all necessarily bad.
 For example, soy actually has health benefits.

 These are simply foods that you need to either limit or avoid.
 They don’t fall into other healthful components of the healthful Rainbow Plate.

 Don’t make junk a regular component of your diet.
 Treat them as treats.
 These foods are non-essential.

-If on occasion you’d like to add in some mock meats like seitan or tofu, go for it!
+If on occasion you’d like to add in some mock meats like seitan, go for it!
 Just make sure they’re not the centerpiece of your diet.
 Remember what I said at the beginning about focusing on the overall picture?